OpenBazaar/official_site/_posts/blog/2018-09-18/2018-09-18-5 -tips-to-make-your-openbazaar-listings-pop.markdown

 ### 2. Take many, many photos 📸

-If a picture is worth a thousand words and you can attach up to 30 photos for every listing, that should save you 30,000 words, right?
-(And way too many headaches.)
+If a picture is worth a thousand words and you can attach up to 30 photos for every listing, that should save you 30,000 words (and way too many headaches), right?
 Take advantage of this.

 Photos are arguably the most important part of a listing -- it’s the closest a buyer can come to seeing your product in person.
 Take clear, high-quality pictures in plenty of light to really let your product shine.